‘I should’ve been a Cowboy

 Since the 1870’s Bonanza Creek Ranch hands have roamed the range and worked cattle along the banks of Bonanza Creek.
 A century later, very little has changed…the only difference is now there is a place set at the table for you.
 Personal attention is the norm with only 8 – 12 guests per week.
 The demand to conform to a strict routine simply floats away on the Montana breeze.
 Hospitality, responsive horses, challenging cattle work, tasty home cooking, and comfortable cabins will make you want to come back year after year.

 You might be wondering what it was like for Gus and Captain Call in Lonesome Dove when they took several months to move their herd of cattle from Texas to Montana.
 The Burntwell Guest Ranch offers a three or four night taste of this life.
 Five to ten hours a day are spent in the saddle.
 Hot meals are cooked in a Dutch oven over an open fire.
 You will camp out under the stars in a bedroll like the ones the cowboys used in the olden days.

-For a more detailed description of this type of vacation give Leah or Colleen a call at the Dude Ranchers Association.
-307.587.2335.
-Thanks
+For a more detailed description of this type of vacation call the Dude Ranchers Association.
+307.587.2335